Can screening decrease lung cancer mortality rates?

 Early diagnosis and care can prevent illness from developing and slow disease progression.
 Lab tests, genetic tests, tests for chronic diseases and modern lab diagnostics can help facilitate earlier intervention and improves outcomes for patients and are increasingly valuable in informing treatment choice.

-Read the other blogs here: A smarter way to fight colorectal cancer, Why should we prevent cervical cancer?
-Because we can and Diagnosing severe hearing loss and deafness
+Read the other blogs here: Why should we prevent cervical cancer?
+Because we can, A smarter way to fight colorectal cancer, Kidney Disease: catch it early to save lives and money, For kidney disease patients, treatment education and choice are key to better outcomes, Diagnosing severe hearing loss and deafness

 World Cancer Day (4 February) is an annual reminder of the heavy burden of cancer globally.
 We all know someone affected by this disease – a friend, a neighbour, a loved one.
 While outcomes are improving in many forms of the disease, the word ‘cancer’ still strikes fear in the hearts of those who hear it.

 Lung cancer is a case in point.
 The disease kills more Europeans than any other cancer.
 More than 250,000 citizens of the EU-28 die annually.
 Lung cancer is often diagnosed late.
 The impact of the disease can be curbed by diagnosing cases as early as possible – maximising the opportunity for successful surgery or treatment.2

 When diagnosed in the late stages of disease, the chances of being alive in five years’ time are not good: for those diagnosed with stage IV non-small cell lung cancer, the average five-year survival rates range from 2% to 13%.
 The outlook is considerably better when diagnosed at stage I. Globally, most patients (58-73%) whose lung cancer is picked up in the earliest stage live longer than five years.3